-- After surface cleaning, seal any exposed wood or wall cavity drywall or rusted metal with white mold-inhibiting encapsulant (Zinsser or Kilz II or better.
-We prefer Zinsser.) - Looks good.
+- After surface cleaning/mold remediation, seal any exposed wood or wall cavity drywall or rusted metal with white moldinhibiting encapsulant (We prefer Kilz 3.) - Looks good.
 Looks are important.
 But also, how do you guarantee that these surfaces are mold free if not encapsulated. - Do you need to surface test after encapsulation?
-How useful is swab testing in such a situation?
+No. How useful is swab testing in such a situation?
+Not useful.